Durgeshkarode411/global-trend-API/README.md

-GLOBAL TREND — API Integration Assignment

-This project is a solution to the API Integration Internship assignment.
-It uses JSONPlaceholder API.
+This project is a solution to the API Integration Internship, Where I uses JSONPlaceholder API.

 Setup: